Conestoga wagon camping at The Rock Ranch

 If you’re looking for something a little different than your standard hotel room, why not try one of these overnight adventures in Georgia?

-Sleep with the Fish: It’s not every day you can wake up to a whale shark watching you.
-Ok, so he probably isn’t watching you, but you could watch him all night long if you want during a sleepover at the Georgia Aquarium.
+It’s not every day you can wake up to a whale shark watching you.
+OK, so he probably isn’t watching you, but you could watch him all night long if you want during a sleepover at the Georgia Aquarium.
 Enjoy the aquarium without the crowds and get a personal tour of the different habitats.

-Sleep like a Soldier: At Fort King George in Darien, Ga.
-You can have a sleepover on the bluff and visit the fort at night, or sleep inside the fort!
+At Fort King George in Darien, Georgia, you can have a sleepover on the bluff and visit the fort at night, or sleep inside the fort!
 Have a solider talk about life in the fort, or if you want to make things really interesting, book a cannon firing!